FUN AND FREE

 - There's the venerable Smithsonian National Air and Space Museum also in D.C.
 Kids can feel the thrill of the moon landing or experiment in a hands-on gallery explaining how things fly.

-- Budding pilots will get a kick out of the National Museum of the United States Air Force in Ohio — you'll only pay for optional flight simulators or movies.
+- Budding pilots will get a kick out of the National Museum of the United States Air Force in Ohio — you'll pay only for optional flight simulators or movies.

 Free Zoos and Nature Centers for Kids

 It's hard to beat the zoo when it comes to a kid-friendly day out.
-And while many zoos charge a hefty kid's admission fee, you might be surprised that several are free.
+And while many zoos charge a hefty kids' admission fee, you might be surprised that several are free.
 Some of the most notable include:

 - The Saint Louis Zoo, which has been voted both the best zoo in the country and the top free attraction in the U.S.

 - The Lincoln Park Zoo in Chicago, which includes a farm area with play stations and a children's zoo with a play forest and an indoor climber.